The Character Alignment combining the concepts of Order and Goodness.

 In El Goonish Shive, when Dan requested his fans to weigh in on the alignment of Grace, at least one response claimed that Grace would be Neutral Good, Ellen would be Chaotic Good, and Elliot would be Lawful Good.
 Dan said that at the time he was still reading the responses and would need to think on it, but he liked the sound of that.

-Princess Bubblegum is an even clearer example.
+Princess Bubblegum.
 Fun game: take a drink every time she says that "according to Candy Kingdom law" or "according to the Candy Kingdom-[other country] treaty" the heroes can't accomplish their goals in the most expedient fashion available... even when that law or treaty is presumably something she made up herself and could change just as easily.
 Would verge on Lawful Stupid, except that she always manages to Take a Third Option and accomplish her goals without breaking the letter of the law.

 Another Disney example is SHUSH from Darkwing Duck.
 Very by the book, especially senior agent Grizzlikov.
 (J Gander Hooter is a little more willing to bring in outside help—like, say, Darkwing.)
 Still, despite how he can appear (especially to Darkwing) as Lawful Stupid, the big bear is still on the side of good.
 By the book.

 Dungeons & Dragons: Hank the Ranger is quicker to point out the law and rules of the party's location, and also the one who is least likely to argue or question the Dungeonmaster.

 Joe Swanson from Family Guy is a police officer that always follows the law and expects his friends to do the same, even going as far as arresting them should they break the law.
 However, Joe has made a few exceptions when the circumstances call for it and is willing to bend a few rules for it.